AmirMustafa/Google-and-Facebook-Login---MERN-Stack/README.md

 4. Create your account in Mongo DB Atlas
 5. In config/keys.js - paste your mongo db atlas url

+## Review
+Please leave a ⭐ if you love it

 ## Snippets
 1. Passport Js(services/passport.js)